 As always in bad winter weather even if we are not here we will be glad to meet you here to get you going- weekends or holidays if we can.
-The phone no will be on the door.
-Call us and we’ll tell you what time we can meet you to help you out.
-We have a bunch of Dr apt and service schools so if we are gone there we will let you know when we should be back.
-Check our calender page for events we are scheduled for and if we don’t answer the phone at the shop, try the no for the sale barn.
-That will reach us inside or outside.
+Call us.
+We have a bunch of Dr apt so if we are gone there we will let you know when we should be back.
+Check our calender page for events we are scheduled for.

 Always call before you make a trip here to be sure we are here.
-I have added a calender page for open and closed dates for the lawnmower shop and for the Countryside sale barn.
+Check the calender page for open and closed dates for the lawnmower shop and for the Countryside sale barn.
+We are also closed for about and hr between 12:30 and 2 for lunch.
 PLEASE IF YOU ARE COMING FOR PARTS BRING YOU MODEL NO’S .
 Computer look-ups start with the Model No and sometimes we need other info depending on what parts you are looking for.
 If you can’t find them call us- that might save you a trip.
 If we don't answer leave your no and what you need and we will call you back.
 A lot of parts are made overseas and it is a very slow boat from China that brings them here.

 Get that chain saw in for service, sharpening, or other repairs.
 We accept credit cards.

 So far this years schools are on EFI engines(Electronic Fuel Injection).
 Good fuels with no ethanol are a MUST.
 Fuels go bad in 30 days- don’t smell like it but have no pizazz!
 Get fresh fuels every time.
 They can save as much as 1/2 the fuel cost - lots cleaner running engines BUT if you use ethanol gas your repairs will be very expensive and it is not covered by warranty.
 Also a receipt is a MUST for warranty.